ronilaukkarinen/mastodon-bird-ui/README.md

 ![ezgif com-video-to-gif](https://github.com/ronilaukkarinen/mastodon-bird-ui/assets/1534150/18c832c0-2e3b-4bc2-8323-636cd08b107d)

 See issues [Many users don't recognize that the bottom menu is scrollable #26](https://github.com/ronilaukkarinen/mastodon-bird-ui/issues/26) and [Swiping bottom bar triggers multi-tasking on some phones #33](https://github.com/ronilaukkarinen/mastodon-bird-ui/issues/33).

+# Automatic dark/light mode possible?

+Not at the moment, for following reasons:

+1. Original Mastodon themes were built using CSS classes in body level, Mastodon Bird UI merely follows this logic.
+2. `@media (prefers-color-scheme: dark/light)` does not support `@import` in SCSS inside them, so it's not currently possible to implement new themes with one file.
+I'm not going to create separate files for dark and light themes, because it would be too much work to maintain.
+3. Many choose to use either dark or light theme.

 ## Goals